What is the Counseling Center?

 Who will know if I go to the Counseling Center?
 Confidentiality?

 The Counseling Center staff has a strong commitment to maintaining the confidentiality of the information students share, and Ohio law requires it.
 The law states that counseling information must remain confidential unless the client indicates in writing that they wish the information to be communicated to specific persons outside the center.
 The only exceptions are that psychologists are required to report child, elder, and disabled persons abuse and to make appropriate notifications when there is an imminent risk to life or safety.
-This also includes not giving out information of a student even attending a session to someone who has not be given permission to receive that information.
+Information on a student attending a session will not be given out to someone who has not been given permission to receive that information.
 Counseling Center records do not become a part of your college record, as clarified by the Buckley amendment.

 How do I make an appointment?
 Best way to reach the center?

-Call our office number, 440-775-8470, or stop by during business hours.
-The office is a short walk from the main campus in the Professional Services Building, Suite D. We discourage the use of email communications particularly in an emergency or to schedule an appointment.
-Email is not a secure means of communication, nor is it an appropriate or reliable way to address your student’s concerns.
+Call our office, 440-775-8470, or stop by during business hours.
+The office is a short walk on campus in Dascomb Hall, Suite B. We discourage the use of email communications particularly in an emergency or to schedule an appointment.
+Email is not a secure means of communication, nor is it an appropriate or reliable way to address your student concerns.
 The most effective way to receive prompt attention is to call the office during business hours.
-When the Counseling Center is closed, the after hours support line is available by calling our office number and pressing “2”.
+When the Counseling Center is closed, the after hours support line is available by calling our office and pressing “2”.
 Additional resources include the Lorain County Mental Health Hotline, available for emergency assistance or consultation 24/7 at 1-800-888-6161.